-Intel recently launched its 5G Mobile Trial Platform which is powered by Intel’s field-programmable gate array (FGPA) circuits and Core i7 processors, enabling it to implement the latest communications protocols and air interfaces.
+Intel recently launched its 5G Mobile Trial Platform, powered by its field-programmable gate array (FGPA) circuits and Core i7 processors, which enables it to implement the latest communications protocols and air interfaces.
 The company is driving the development of technologies through extensive partnerships and collaborations with tier-1 service providers, telecom equipment manufacturers, and infrastructure partners.

 Intel is also actively conducting end-to-end interoperability developmental tests across countries in different conditions.
-It has been working closely with the standards bodies and plays a major role in the standards evolution that will help define the 5G market in the coming years.
+It has been working closely with the regulatory bodies and plays a major role in the evolution of the standard defining 5G communications.

 Based on the technical specifications outlined by the Verizon 5G Technology Forum ecosystem, Nokia’s 5G FIRST solution aims to help mobile operators deploy advanced 5G networks quickly and smoothly even before the standards are finalized.
 According to Nokia, the solution comprises its radio access network (RAN), including Nokia AirScale massive MIMO Adaptive Antennas, packet core, and mobile transport solutions as well as a full-service offer using Intel architecture and the Intel 5G modem for initial deployments starting in 2017.

-Huawei is making important strides in bringing 5G into reality.
+Huawei is taking key steps towards making 5G a reality.
 In 2016, Huawei announced its breakthrough in polar coding.
 More recently, Deutsche Telekom installed the first 5G antennas in Berlin that were manufactured by Huawei.
 Huawei has also partnered with Intel to launch 3GPP 5G New Radio (NR) based Interoperability Development Testing (IODT) to verify 5G technologies and their degree of maturity.
 In India, it has partnered with Bharti Airtel to launch the country’s first massive MIMO antenna technology to expand existing network capacity by five to seven times.

-The Swedish telecommunications giant is focused on helping telecom operators and industries be ready for 5G by offering a range of products and solutions.
+The Swedish telecommunications giant is focused on helping telecom operators and industries prepare for 5G by offering a range of products and solutions.
 Ericsson’s 5G Radio Prototypes, for example, enables operators to test 5G capabilities live in their own network environments.